 What is the difference between a loyalty program and a discount scheme?

 A discount scheme reduces price for anyone who asks.
-A loyalty program rewards specific behavior, primarily visit frequency.
+A loyalty program rewards specific behaviour, primarily visit frequency.
 Discount schemes train customers to wait for offers and erode your full-price positioning.
 Loyalty programs tied to visit counts build a repeat-visit habit instead.

 How long does it take to see results from a restaurant loyalty program?

 Allow 90 days before drawing conclusions.
-The first month is about enrollment, the second is about second and third visits from early members, and the third is when repeat visit patterns become visible.
+The first month is about enrolment, the second is about second and third visits from early members, and the third is when repeat visit patterns become visible.
 Compare enrolled members against a non-enrolled control group for clean attribution.

 Can an independent Irish restaurant run a loyalty program on a limited budget?